ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 Keep the following things in mind when searching for content in Microsoft Teams and Office 365 Groups.

-- To search for content located in Microsoft Teams and Office 365 Groups, you have to specify the mailbox and SharePoint site that are associated with a team or group.
+- To search for content located in Teams and Office 365 Groups, you have to specify the mailbox and SharePoint site that are associated with a team or group.

-- Run the **Get-UnifiedGroup** cmdlet in Exchange Online to view properties for a Microsoft Team or an Office 365 Group.
+- Run the **Get-UnifiedGroup** cmdlet in Exchange Online to view properties for a team or an Office 365 Group.
 This is a good way to get the URL for the site that's associated with a team or a group.
 For example, the following command displays selected properties for an Office 365 Group named Senior Leadership Team:

   ```
   Get-UnifiedGroup "Senior Leadership Team" | FL DisplayName,Alias,PrimarySmtpAddress,SharePointSiteUrl